roblillack/vim-bufferlist/README.md

 * show unnamed buffers
 * delete hidden buffers
-* show tab-related buffers only
+* work with tab-related buffers
+* open buffers in splits and tabs

 Please, don't forget to star the repository if you like (and use) the plugin.
 This will let me know how many users it has and then how to proceed with further